pixelverse-llc/strich-javascript-sample/README.md

 ```

 Another popular option is to serve the application locally and expose it
-via ngrok, with an automatically created TLS certificate and public DNS.
+via [ngrok](https://ngrok.com) or similar tools, with an automatically created TLS certificate
+and public DNS.